fnproject/docs/fdks/fdk-java/README.md

 # Fn Java Functions Developer Kit - Docs and Examples
 [![CircleCI](https://circleci.com/gh/fnproject/fdk-java.svg?style=svg&circle-token=348bec5610c34421f6c436ab8f6a18e153cb1c01)](https://circleci.com/gh/fnproject/fdk-java)

-This page provides links to docs and examples on how to use the Java Functions Development Kit (Java FDK) to develop applications.
+This page provides links to docs and examples on how to use the Functions Development Kit for Java (FDK for Java) to develop applications.

 ## Docs
 * [Data Binding for function input and output](DataBinding.md)